-Consistent with our objective of emphasizing performance-based compensation, the base salary for each of our named executive officers during 2022 was less than \$1 million during the portion of the year in which they were executive officers.
-The base salaries for 2022 for James Tisch, Kenneth Siegel, Jonathan Tisch and Richard Scott remain unchanged from the prior year.
-The base salary for David Edelson remained unchanged during the first six months of the year when he remained an executive officer.
-For the remainder of the year, he was a Senior Advisor (a non-executive officer position) with a salary of \$2 million (but he was not eligible for cash or equity incentive compensation in this role).
-The base salary for Jane Wang reflected her promotion to Chief Financial Officer during the year.
+Consistent with our objective of emphasizing performance-based compensation, the base salary for each of our named executive officers during 2023 was less than \$1 million.
+The base salaries for 2023 for James Tisch, Kenneth Siegel, Jonathan Tisch and Richard Scott remain unchanged from the prior year.
+The increase in base salary for Jane Wang reflected her recent promotion to Chief Financial Officer.